digiworldpedia/hello-world-servlet/README.md

 It is ok to saty calm but when you keep it longer then people will think you are a looser! so when necessary take your stand with full rage. today is 18th july in 2023
-If you want staty happy and being respectable then stay away from girls because they are the time destroyer!
+If you want staty happy and being respectable then stay away from girls because they are the time destroyer! stay focusd otherwise your time will tell you